samduanx/samduanx.github.io/_tabs/about.md

 order: 4
 ---

-This is a typical blog of a typical student, Sam Duan from China.
-I am an OSS advocate and a commie.
-Using Windows unfortunately for hardware reasons.
+This is a typical blog of a typical university student.
+I am an OSS advocate (trying to use OSS in my life) and a commie.